Marinid dynasty: Origins

 The Marinids took their name from their ancestor, Marin ibn Wartajan al-Zenati.
 Like earlier Berber ruling dynasties of North Africa and Al-Andalus had done, and in order to help gain legitimacy for their rule, Marinid historiography claimed an Arab origin for the dynasty through a North Arabian tribe.
-The first leader of the Marinid dynasty, Abd al-Haqq I, was born in the Zab region in present-day Algeria and descended from a noble family of the Zab region.
-His great grandfather, Abu Bakr, was a sheikh of the Zab.
+The first leader of the Marinid dynasty, Abd al-Haqq I, was born in the Zab into a noble family.
+His great-grandfather, Abu Bakr, was a sheikh of the region.